The decoupled extended Kalman filter for dynamic exponential-family factorization models: Discussion

 We have specialized the EKF to a model with observations in the exponential family, which includes the GLM, MF, TF and factorization machines.
 This treatment results in more flexible observation models than are typically considered in these models.
 It also enables parameter dynamics to account for data drift.
 In addition, the uncertainty around the estimates the EKF provides can enable applications where uncertainty is necessary, such as explore/exploit.
 However, when the number of parameters is large, as is often the case in modern applications, the memory and computation requirements of the EKF can be prohibitive.
 To address this, we specialize the DEKF to our model.
 We show that in both the EKF and the DEKF, only parameters involved in an observation need to be updated, and develop an optimized version of the DEKF that is particularly well suited for the kinds of models we consider, which are naturally defined to only involve a relatively small subset of the parameters in each observation.

 Of course, the EKF is an approximate inference algorithm and has been observed to sometimes produce badly behaved parameter estimates when the response function is sufficiently non-linear and the initial prior is not sufficiently well-specified.
-The DEKF inherits those problems, and examples can be found by applying the DEKF to the Poisson distribution with the canonical link ($h(\bd{\eta}) = e^{\eta}$), which often displays enormous predictive errors for early iterations.
+The DEKF inherits those problems, and examples can be found by applying the DEKF to the Poisson distribution with the canonical link ($h(\eta) = e^{\eta}$), which often displays enormous predictive errors for early iterations.
 Fortunately, these problems can have known, simple solutions.
-Either one can strengthen the prior, add a learning rate to slow down the initial parameter updates, or utilize the decoupled IEKF, as described in Section~\ref{sec:alternativeUpdate}, instead of the DEKF.
-A safe default procedure for non-linear responses may be to start with the decoupled IEKF and later switch to the DEKF, but as shown in Section~\ref{sec:numericalResults}, this was unnecessary for the Bernoulli distribution and canonical link.
+Either one can strengthen the prior, add a learning rate to slow down the initial parameter updates, or utilize the iterated decoupled EKF (IDEKF), as described in Appendix A, instead of the DEKF.
+A safe default procedure for highly non-linear responses may be to start with the IDEKF and later switch to the DEKF, but as shown in Section~\ref{sec:numericalResults}, this was unnecessary for our numerical results.
 A more serious problem occurs when the true posterior is multi-modal and not well-approximated as a Gaussian.
 Like the EKF (and related methods), we expect the DEKF to not perform well in this situation.

-Our approach contains hyperparameters per entity given by $\bd{\pi}$, $\bd{\Pi}$, $\bd{\alpha}$, and $\bd{\Omega}$.
-One way to specify $\bd{\pi}_i$ and $\bd{\Pi}_i$ would be to analyze offline data about the entity.
+Our approach contains hyperparameters per entity given by $\pi$, $\bd{\Pi}$, $\bd{\alpha}$, and $\bd{\Omega}$.
+The latter two are only relevant in situations with dynamic parameters, while the first two are always relevant.
+In specific applications, it is typically unclear a priori whether including dynamics (through $\bd{\alpha} \neq 1.0$, and $\bd{\Omega} \neq \bd{0}$) will result in more useful models.
+Indeed, our simulations suggest that the model choices that better match the true data generation process, which is typically unknown, work best.
+On the MovieLens-20M and NetflixPrize data sets, however, we observed that adding dynamics with reasonable settings was helpful.
+One way to specify $\pi_i$ and $\bd{\Pi}_i$ would be to analyze offline data about the entity.
 An easier approach is to first specify the prior per entity type (e.g., all items are given the same prior).
 Then, we recommend sampling entities from these priors (and possibly simulated context if needed) for the signal, and then sampling observations.
 Reasonable entity priors should produce a reasonable distribution of observations.